flancer32/sample_mage2_module/docs/tests_run.md

 ## Tests classification

-There are 2 tests classes used in this sample module:
+There are 2 tests classes are used in this sample module:

 * Unit tests ([./test/unit](../test/unit/)): lightweight tests (without initialization of the Magento application, all external classes are mocked);